Parornix devoniella

-Parornix devoniella is a moth of the family Gracillariidae.
-It is known from all of Europe (except the Iberian Peninsula, the Balkan Peninsula and the Mediterranean islands).
+Parornix devoniella is a moth of the family Gracillariidae found in Europe.
+The larvae are leaf miners, feeding on the tissue inside the leaves of hazels Corylus species.

+Description

 The wingspan is 9–10 mm.
 The head is whitish mixed with fuscous.
 Palpi white, apex of second joint and median band of terminal dark fuscous.
 Forewings are grey irrorated with dark fuscous and whitish; numerous costal strigulae, an indistinct posterior spot in disc preceded by a blackish elongate spot, and suffused dorsal strigulae interrupted by two elongate blackish spots whitish; a black apical dot cilia with three entire dark fuscous lines.
 Hindwings are grey.